 It can be your bridge to independence while staying on the safe shore, only crossing over to solopreneurship when you’re fully ready.

 Self-employed Independent Consultant.
 And of course what we think of as the ultimate, you could also start your own consulting practice.
 When you develop expertise in an area, you might choose to build and run your own business around that expertise.
 The expertise you sell can be virtually anything.
 Specialties might include management, IT, marketing, financial, healthcare, environmental, social media, software consultant, or hundreds of other specialties.

 The emerging gig economy is encouraging many people to start their own businesses.
 A consultant is generally thought of as the highest skill end of the gig economy spectrum.

 As an independent consultant, you will have an opportunity to make all the decisions, do what you want when you want, and experience the full satisfaction of your accomplishments and the outcomes.
 The drawback, of course, is that you would assume all the risk, be responsible for all expenses, and have no one at your level readily available with whom to discuss business plans and concerns.

 According to Consulting.com the average annual revenue of an independent consultant is $97,000, but your revenue potential is wide open and completely uncapped.
 With a good plan you can break through to a seven figure income.

 Although there are other ways to break into consulting, these are the most common.
 Which one will work best for you?

-We are excited to finally open our online course titled Building Your Successful Consulting Business.
-We invite you to be part of a cohort that we’ll be guiding and coaching.
+Be the first to hear about the next time we open our online course titled Building Your Successful Consulting Business for enrollment.
 This limited-enrollment course gives you a chance to learn our time-tested, experience-based information.
 You’ll receive hands-on guidance to build the successful consulting business you've been dreaming of.
 If you already started your consulting business, we can help you finally get your business to take flight.

 Here’s what others in the talent development consulting field say about us: